Why do we collect information about you?

 Clinical Commissioning Groups (CCG’s) are responsible for paying us for these services.
 In order to be paid for the services delivered, information on patient’s treatment needs to be passed to these clinical commissioning groups.

 The information will be coded so individual patients cannot be identified.
-In some cases, the names of the patients will need to be provided; for instance when requesting funding for high cost drugs, or specialised care such as IVF treatment.
+In some cases, the names of the patients will need to be provided; for instance when requesting funding for high cost drugs, or specialised care such as IVF treatment or for Individual Funding Requests to the CCG, this will be discussed with you before your information is shared.

 Ensure the Trust is delivering the right services to the right patients

-To help ensure the Trust is meeting the needs and satisfaction of the community it serves, it will commission companies to run questionnaires or surveys on the Trust’s behalf, only the minimum will be shared with these companies and your permission will be gained before sharing the information.
+To help ensure the Trust is meeting the needs and satisfaction of the community it serves, it will commission companies to run questionnaires or surveys on the Trust’s behalf, only the minimum information will be securely shared with these companies and these companies are bound by strict confidentiality clauses.

 Sharing your information with NHS/External Organisations